tildearrow/furnace/doc/1-intro/faq.md

 ### will Furnace export MIDI files?

 nope.
-Furnace is not a MIDI tracker. read above.
+Furnace is not a MIDI tracker.

 ### why does this exported VGM sound weird when I play it in other software?